okeken/frontend-end-challenge/README.md

 This project is bootstrapped with Nextjs.
 I want to make sure both the frontend and backend run on the same server, since Nextjs has the capacity for a full-stack app, I decided to go with it.

-## Chanllenges
+## Challenges

-One of the challenge I faced is formating the backend end data such that the frontend can show them grouped by the same date they occur.
+One of the challenges I faced is formating the backend end data such that the frontend can show them grouped by the same date they occur.
 I solved this by

 - Mapping through the data and giving data on the same date a common date
 - Group the data by the common date
-- put data with the same date in an array with the key `date` and `data`
+- Put data with the same date in an array with the key `date` and `data`

 code location - `/utils.ts`
 function name - `normalizedTxn`